SchneiderElectricOrebro/Sim2Automatisation/readme.md

 - ImportFiles: Requires an Excel file with picking and replenish information.
 - ImportHRM: Requires a text file with HRM data.

-## Contributions

-Contributions are welcome!
-If you have improvements or new macros to add, please submit a pull request or open an issue.

 ### Module1

 Macro1 Subroutine: